nextmv-io/community-apps/knapsack-ortools-csv/README.md

     python3 main.py -duration 30
     ```

-3. An `.output` directory should have been created with the optimal knapsack
+3. An `output` directory should have been created with the optimal knapsack
    solution in the `solution.csv` file.

 ## Mirror running on Nextmv Cloud locally